denten-books/plain-text/5-chapter.md

 seen a sort of a mechanism for commensurability between humans that diverge widely across time and space.

-As can already be intuited from the elevator example, the interface can be thought of as a momentary exchange between divering stystems.
-The Standards Dictionary published by the Institute of Electrical and Electronic Engeneers defines the interface as "the points where two or more physical systems or subsystems meet to transfer energy or information."
+As can already be intuited from the elevator example, the interface provides a momentary point of meaningful contact between diverging systems.
+The Standards Dictionary published by the Institute of Electrical and Electronic Engineers defines the interface as "the points where two or more physical systems or subsystems meet to transfer energy or information."
 An electrical plug and outlet are common household interfaces, which connect specific devices (like televisions and toasters) to the power grid.
 But who decides on the exact shape of the connection?
-Like many other interfaces, the material specifics of the wall plug are goverened by a convewntion.
-Which one.
+Like many other interfaces, the material specifics of the wall plug are governed by convention.
+WHICH ONE?
 In this way, a device manufacturer can make certain assumptions about the connecting system.
-The makers of kitchen appliences can expect to encounter a certain shape of a plug, just as the electrician who installs wall outlets, expects most country-specific devices to fit into the standard.
-I highlight these simple example to make a point central to the argument this book.
-An interface contains an assumption about the otherwise incommesirable system.
-With this insight in hand we can return to the archive to observe that the material affordances of the archive, from the shape of the book, the height of the shelves, and the size of the pages, make an assumption about the human hand and mind.
+The makers of kitchen appliances can expect to encounter a certain shape of a plug, just as the electrician who installs wall outlets, expects most country-specific devices to be compatible with his installation.
+I highlight these simple examples to make a point central to the argument this book.
+An interface contains a set of conventional assumptions about the otherwise incommensurable system.
+With this insight in hand we can return to the archive to ask what assumptions does it make about the archivist?

-Reference Norman here.
-Interface implies the human.

-### 5.5 Home
+It is at this point that I would like to leave Krapp's study to enter another home, in which today's librarians of self commonly seek shelter.
+All contemporary operating systems (from Androids, to Mac OS, Linux, and Windows) commonly archive all user-related files in the `home` directory.[^ln5-home] These include all media: text, documents, music, video, and images along with program-specific settings, browser history, themes, passwords,

+[^ln5-home]: On many machines the home directory will simply bare the name of the logged in user.

+The history of the home directory can be traced to the earliest time sharing machines in the 1960s.

 The file folder.
 Directory structure.
 Also a data structure.